abenga/rust_notes/content/types.md

 |   `isize` | $-2^{(w-1)}$ | $2^{(w-1)}-1$ |
 |   `usize` |          $0$ |     $2^{w}-1$ |

-Here, *w* will be the word size of the platform in bits.
+Here, ${w}$ will be the word size of the platform in bits.
 For example, 64 on 64-bit machines.
 These are usually used when indexing some sort of collection.

 ### Signed Integers